dotink/inKWell-2.0/external/docs/getting_started/controllers.md

 ## Accessing the Router Context {#router_context}

-One thing to note is that the `__construct()` method on a controller cannot be overloaded.
-Controller's use .inK's `container-trait` to store the router context.
-The router context for other actions is passed directly to the method, however, for a controller the context is stored directly on the class and accessible via `ArrayAccess`.
+The `__construct()` method on the parent controller class is `final`.
+Controllers us .inK's [container-trait](http://www.github.com/dotink/container-trait) to store the router context.
+This means that elements in the router context can be accessed directly on the object.

 ```php
 public function show()